bubu93200/MIT/MuseScoreRessources/readme.md

 ***(For information on the difference between standard and advanced builds, see building.)***

-- For advanced building : Download and install CMake.
+- For advanced building : Download and install CMake https://cmake.org/download/ .
   - Add the CMake bin subfolder to the Path environment variable; typically, this will be %ProgramFiles%\CMake\bin.